alexander-t-ho/SpendSense/QUICK_SETUP_RAILWAY.md

 railway link
 ```

-**Select the project that contains your backend service** (likely "respectful-surprise" - this is the SpendSense backend project).
+**Select the project that contains your backend service** (likely "Leafly" - this is the SpendSense backend project).

 ## Step 2: Set CORS